louis-ritzenthaler-Xerv/louis-ritzenthaler-Xerv/README.md

 ###

-<h6 align="center">• Frenchie coder interested in new technologies and languages<br><br>• I'm interested in robotics and want to create my own robot in the future<br><br>• Magic: The gathering enjoyer, musician and tennisman whenever time allows it</h6>
+<h6 align="center">• Frenchie coder interested in new technologies and languages<br><br>• I'm interested by robotics and want to create my own robot in the future<br><br>• Magic: The gathering enjoyer, musician and tennisman whenever time allows it</h6>

 ###